Sector-F-Labs/plan10/README.md

 - **Power Management Issues** - See [Power management troubleshooting](docs/troubleshooting.md#power-management-issues)
 - **Auto Login Not Working** - See [Auto login troubleshooting](docs/troubleshooting.md#auto-login-not-working)
 - **Server Setup Requires SSH** - The `sudo ./server_setup.sh` command must be run interactively on the target machine, not remotely, due to password requirements
+- **Clamshell Battery Networking** - Network connectivity is lost when running on battery with lid closed.
+This is a known macOS limitation.

 For complete troubleshooting information, see the [Troubleshooting Guide](docs/troubleshooting.md).

+## Use Cases and Limitations

+**Ideal Use Cases:**
+- Development server with external display
+- Home lab server with consistent AC power
+- Media server with lid open or external display
+- CI/CD server in controlled environment

+**Current Limitations:**
+- Battery backup requires lid open or external display
+- True "closed lid + battery only" operation not supported
+- Best suited for AC-powered server deployments

 ## Security Considerations